Dr. Laurie Nadel: Healing After Disaster

 ACT Test Simulation (high school age)

 Saturday, September 29th, 8:30 a.m. to 12:30 p.m.

 The Parkland Library ACT Simulation is for Parkland high school students and is conducted by Score at the Top.
 The test will be fully proctored and will take approximately four hours to complete.
 Students will get to experience what it means to take a real test under actual test conditions.
 In addition, they will learn about endurance and the importance of peak performance.
 At the end of the session, the test will be collected to be scored.
 Each parent/student will be then contacted by Score at the Top the following week with the results.
 Parkland Library card required to register.
 Register here.

 Smart Start Tutoring

-varied Saturdays, 1 p.m. to 4 p.m.
+varied Saturdays during the school year, 1 p.m. to 4 p.m.